resiliencetheatre/rpi4edgemapdisplay/README.md

 Note that this implementation is still work in progress.

+### Reticulum

+Experimental support for reticulum network is included on build.
+Currently we have to disable meshtastic when reticulum is activated into use, but this might change in future.
+For reticulum there is "Reticulum MeshChat" included, which is independent browser usable chat and nomad network access tool.
+Edgemap includes also messaging over lxmf/reticulum, which is highly experimental at the moment.

 ### SecurePTT

 SecurePTT branch contains possbility to use small scale demo of full duplex Push-To-Talk (PTT) with exclusive level of security, where PTT streams are encrypted with One-Time-Pad (OTP).
 This functionality can be configured to following modes, depending on use case: